Laiacs/CV/README.md

+# I am a data visualization specialist based in Barcelona, blending strategic insights with impactful visuals to tell compelling stories, supported by proven experience in team and project management.

+## My Path to Data Analytics
-# With over 7 years leading teams in the creative industry, I realized the potential of data when managing budgets and questioning financial discrepancies.
+With over 7 years leading teams in the creative industry, I realized the potential of data when managing budgets and questioning financial discrepancies.
 This sparked my transition to data analytics, where I now combine my background in management and design with analytical tools to deliver actionable insights and impactful solutions.
 Every step of my career has reinforced the value of data-driven decision-making, culminating in my pursuit of a Master’s in Data Analytics.

 ## Skills
 **Data Analysis and Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn.